duriantaco/neutrix/docs/tutorials/shopping-cart.md

 }
 ```

-4. Finally, we use Spyn's `computed` feature to create a value that automatically recalculates when the cart changes.
+4. Finally, we use neutrix's `computed` feature to create a value that automatically recalculates when the cart changes.
 Any component using this cartTotal will automatically re-render when needed.
 It tracks dependencies and updates only when necessary.

 ```
 export const cartTotal = store.computed('cartTotal', (state: ShopState) => {